SkenSPaul/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7It is a good file that cuts iron without making a noise 9duplicates the last line of the file iacta
 10deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
-21script that reverse its input
+11counts the number of directories and sub-directories in the current directory 12displays the 10 newest files in the current directory 21script that reverse its input